Simple Self-Conditioning Adaptation for Masked Diffusion Models: Introduction

-\item It identifies a distinct post-training regime for self-conditioning: once clean-state estimates become informative, full self-conditioning consistently outperforms partial self-conditioning, revealing a refinement effect and showing that stochastic removal of the self-conditioning signal can be detrimental.
+\textbf{Contributions.} This paper makes three key contributions: {\bf (1)} It introduces \textit{Self-Conditioned Masked Diffusion Models} (SCMDM), a simple and computationally efficient post-training adaptation for absorbing-mask MDMs that reuses previous clean-state predictions across denoising steps. {\bf (2)} It identifies a distinct post-training regime for self-conditioning: once clean-state estimates become informative, full self-conditioning consistently outperforms partial self-conditioning, revealing a refinement effect and showing that stochastic removal of the self-conditioning signal can be detrimental. {\bf (3)} It demonstrates consistent empirical gains across natural language, molecular, genomic, and discretized image generation tasks.